Mahsa-Pouramini/Cluster-Scraped-Images-Based-On-Visual-Similarity/README.md

 #### PCA

-We use Principal Component Analysis to reducing the dimensionality while keeping as much information as possible.
+Principal Component Analysis (PCA) is an unsupervised, non-parametric statistical technique primarily used for dimensionality reduction in machine learning.We use it to reducing the dimensionality while keeping as much information as possible.

 #### KMeans clustering